...Download ReGlobalization White Paper

 “If you implement a hybrid approach to work, but you still don’t trust your people – and you fill it with things like productivity software that looks and feels to the employees like surveillance software – that screams distrust,” Covey told a recent Chief Executive magazine conference.
 “The new way of working will be undermined by that lack of trust.”

 That software also undermines the benefits of working from home.
-If surveillance chains employees to their “home” desk from 9-to-5, they still cannot see their daughter’s soccer game, their son’s piano recital, have lunch with their spouse, take care of their children when they’re sick.
+This surveillance chains employees to their “home” desk from 9-to-5.
+Workers still cannot see their daughter’s soccer game, their son’s piano recital, have lunch with their spouse, take care of their children when they’re sick.

 You’re going to have to try a new way of leadership.
-Covey has some good advice on that front: Model the openness and understanding you want to see, clarify expectations and establish accountability up front – behaviors that will lead to inspiration.
+Covey has some good advice on that front.
+Model the openness and understanding you want to see, clarify expectations and establish accountability up front.
+Such behaviors will inspire your workers.

-What Musk does not understand is how he actually makes the case for developing family-friendly policies that provide optionality for your entire employee base, two of the buckets in my three-bucket approach to reinventing work.
+Musk fails to understand an important point.
+He actually makes the case for developing family-friendly policies that provide optionality for your entire employee base.
+Family-friendly policies and optionality are two buckets in my three-bucket approach to reinventing work.